edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesAddingSNMPDevice.md

 **Importing APIs**

 In this section you will be using the program Postman to interact with EdgeX.
-You will also need to have the file "core-metadata.raml" available to load into the Postman application.
-The file "core-metadata.raml" can be found here:
+You will also need to have the file "core-metadata.yaml" (OpenAPI) available to load into the Postman application.
+The file "core-metadata.yaml" can be found in [Github](https://github.com/edgexfoundry/edgex-go/blob/master/openapi/v1/core-metadata.yaml),
-"edgex/core-metadata..../src/test/resources/raml/core-metadata.raml"

 **Viewing available APIs**